-The Directing Fellows are selected by a committee that includes the OCP Artistic Director and the Directing Fellowship Coordinator, among others.
-A Fellow’s schedule and duties may vary widely based on their personal strengths and any director they may be paired with and may include directing, assistant directing, observership, dramaturgy, note taking, coordinating and creating casting and rehearsal schedules, attending rehearsals and performances and providing general support for the various individuals involved with productions.
+The Directing Fellows are selected by the OCP Artistic Director and the Directing Fellowship Coordinator.
+A Fellow’s schedule and duties may vary widely based on their personal strengths and any director they may be paired with and may include directing, assistant directing, observership, dramaturgy, note-taking, coordinating and creating casting and rehearsal schedules, attending rehearsals and performances, and providing general support for the various individuals involved with productions.

 The mission of the OCP Directing Fellowship Program is to develop, support and encourage qualified community members in the art and practice of directing for the theatre.
 Our goal is to grow and diversify the Omaha directing pool in a way that we hope will benefit the entire theatre community.

 OCP will be a creative home for everyone.
 We will use theatre to break down barriers rather than to build them up.
 We will listen to those who have been systematically oppressed and felt excluded in order to better serve our community.

 Each Directing Fellow will serve as an assistant director for one of this season’s productions and will work closely with its director.
 Fellows will be included in the design process, auditions, casting, production meetings, and all rehearsals through tech week and opening night.

 Fellows will also take part in six Fellowship Roundtable Events throughout the season, led by Associate Artistic Director Brady Patsy and Artistic Director Stephen Santa, both of whom will serve as mentors and advisors.

 The program will be a “fellowship” in the true sense of the word, in which a group with a common goal can learn with and from one another.